strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment.md

 Strapi gives you many possible deployment options for your project or application.
 Strapi can be deployed on traditional hosting servers or services such as 21YunBox, Render, Heroku, AWS, Azure and others.
 The following documentation covers how to develop locally with Strapi and deploy Strapi with various hosting options.

-::: tip
+::: strapi Database deployment
-Deploying **databases** along with Strapi is covered in the [Databases Guide](/developer-docs/latest/setup-deployment-guides/configurations.md#databases-installation-guides).
+Deploying databases along with Strapi is covered in the [databases guide](/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md#databases-installation-guides).
 :::

 ## General guidelines